Skip to main content

 • No Character: Choose this option if you do not want a main character of your project.

-❗ Note: This doesn't remove characters altogether.
+❗ Note: This doesn't remove humans or characters altogether.
 If you wish to not have any characters at all, you'd want to prompt something like NO: Characters NO: Humans in your Video Concept.

 • New Character: Text prompt or upload an image of a character